Manuel Margot Player Props: Rays vs. Yankees

 Manuel Margot At The Plate

-- Margot is hitting .241 with three doubles, two home runs and six walks.
+- Margot is batting .253 with four doubles, two home runs and six walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.